bright/new-www/content/jobs/project-manager.md

 * at least 2 years of experience in managing IT projects
 * very good understanding of Agile development methodologies
-* familiarity with JIRA, Asana, Confluence or other management tools
+* familiarity with Jira/Asana, Confluence or other management tools
 * excellent command of written and spoken both English and Polish
 * effective communication and business negotiation skills
 * can-do attitude and positive proactive approach